DangerousPrototypes/BusPirate5-docs-firmware/docs/overview/probehooks.md

 |You Ji Xiong, Various|CSG905|60VDC/2A|-|-|![](./img/csg905.png)|Black, Grey, White, Red, Yellow, Green, Blue|

 This is a wide-body version of the airplane hook.
 This is an older style hook intended for through-hole parts and pin header.
-The most common part number used among similar manufacturers is CSG905.
+The most common part number used among manufacturers of similar hooks is CSG905.

 ETA markets a high quality version, but there are a multitude of similar probes at the low end of the market.
 The closest we’ve come to a confirmed secondary manufacturer is You Ji Xiong, which has a model without a part number that is slightly cheaper than the ETA 3123.